wabarr/hompal-stats/mixed_models.md

 ***Pseudoreplication*** occurs when what appear to be a replicate of the treatment group actually isn't independent.

-This situation is common, and is easy to pick out with a bit of practice.
+This situation is common, and is easy to identify with a bit of practice.

 Pseudo-replication
 ==================